 Fibromyalgia Symptoms Checklist: Cognitive Symptoms

 Fibro fog is one of the most debilitating symptom sets that fibromyalgia patients face.
-These cognitive symptoms can make it difficult to think, even on the days when your pain levels are not as bad.
+These cognitive symptoms can make it difficult to think.
 Here are some of the symptoms that characterize fibro fog:

 - Mental fatigue